RWTH-HPC/sx-aurora-offloading/docs/internal/doxygen/Files/TargetCode_8cpp.md

             << d.getVariableDimensionIndex() << "_" << Var.name() << ", ";
       }
     }
-    // Because arrays are passed by reference and (for our purposes) their type
+    // Because arrays (and nested pointers) are passed by reference and
-    // is 'void', the rest of their handling is the same as for scalars. if (Var.containsArray()) {
+    // (for our purposes) their type is 'void', the rest of their handling
+    // is the same as for scalars. if (Var.containsArray() || Var.containsPointer()) {
       Out << "void ";
     } else {
       // In cases where we get a first-private float, we want to recieve the